-Nowadays, the IT industry seems to be flourishing as never before, especially in Ukraine.
-This sphere is developing so fast that almost every day more and more possibilities arrive in front of product tech companies.
+Nowadays, the IT industry seems to be flourishing as never before, especially in Eastern Europe.
+This sphere is developing so fast that almost every day more and more opportunities arrive in front of product tech companies.
 Naturally, tech giants start to look for new horizons.
-For instance, the need for building an R&D center instead of hiring more in-house workers often leads IT companies to go abroad.
+For instance, the need for creating an R&D team instead of hiring more in-house workers often leads IT companies to go abroad.
 However, in order not to face many different troubles and avoid risks during the offshoring process, they tend to cooperate with service providers that make it all work efficiently.

 Speaking about different modes of work between tech companies and IT providers, there are T&M Contracts, Managed Services Models, IT staff augmentation, and other engagement models.
 I’m going to focus on a special kind of business cooperation called the Build-Operate-Transfer model.